Diyala River: Dams

-In Iran the Daryan Dam is currently under construction near Daryan in Kermanshah Province.
-The purpose of the dam is to divert a significant portion of the river to Southwestern Iran for irrigation through the 48 km long Nosoud Water Conveyance Tunnel and to produce hydroelectric power.
+In Iran the Daryan Dam is constructed near Daryan in Kermanshah province.
+One of the goals of the dam is to divert a portion of the water to southwestern Iran for irrigation through the 48 km long Nosoud Water Conveyance Tunnel and to produce hydroelectric power.
 In Iraq, the river first reaches the Darbandikhan Dam which generates hydroelectric power and stores water for irrigation.
 It then flows down to the Hemrin Dam for similar purposes.
 In the lower Diyala Valley near Baghdad the river is controlled by the Diyala Weir which controls floods and irrigates the area northeast of Baghdad.